mnk343/Vehicle-Recommendation-System/README.md

 All the five members have given their valuable ideas.
 Signatures of the members has been taken for record.

+Mayank : Suggested to incorporate a portal for the staff members.
+The staff members can update their profile and will be given an oppurtunity to add and delete users ie. cab drivers and e-rickshaw waalas.
+The staff members will also be allowed to delete a particular user based on his/her name.

+Annanye : Annanye suggested that we should have different forms for the people who want to travel within the campus , ie. via e-rickshaws and buses and for those who want to take cabs,etc. He also suggested to have a form for outstation drivers which will display the drivers information according to the place the user wants to visit.

+Aviral : Aviral suggested to have forms for the people who wants to travel from/to the campus .
+The user will be given a chance to select according to
+Rohan :
+Aranya :

 ##### Day 2: 31st Januray:
 We distributed the work, initialised the git repositories distributed the work among ourselves